sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 #### What is an S3 Bucket?

-An S3 bucket is a virtual container within AWS Simple Storage Service (S3) designed to store and manage any amount of data.
+* An S3 bucket is a virtual container within AWS Simple Storage Service (S3) designed to store and manage any amount of data.

-## How S3 is Represented
-Amazon S3 is represented by:
+* Amazon S3 is represented by:
   - **Buckets**: Containers for storing objects.
   - **Objects**: Individual data files stored in buckets.

-  Sample Bucket path :
+* Sample Bucket path :

   ```text
   s3://ti-author-data/customer-billing/
   ```